viniciusrpb/cic0004_apc_engcomp/condicionais/ifelse.md

 ## Otimizando Estruturas If-Else

-No início, é comum colocar várias condicionais If como se segue:
+No início, é comum colocar várias condicionais If como é mostrado no trecho de código-fonte a seguir:

 ```
+/* ... */

 int a;

 scanf("%d",&a);